NI and the IAC Collaborate to Accelerate Autonomous Technology

 To bring AD adoption closer to reality, NI and the Indy Autonomous Challenge (IAC) are shaping the future of mobility through technology and talent development.
 Let’s take a look at how these organizations are cultivating the next generation of industry leaders and accelerating ADAS and AD innovation.

-The IAC Creates Real-Life Value
+The IAC Creates Real-Life Value on the Racetrack

 The IAC organizes fully autonomous racing competitions and facilitates the design of the official racecar, the Dallara AV-21.
 The program pulls together a unique collaboration among industry players, government institutions, and academia to further autonomous driving research and technologies.